sshyran/alpine-cloud-images/profiles/README.md

 Core profile configurations are found in the `base`, `version`, and `arch` subdirectories.
-Core profiles do not have a `.conf` suffix because they're not meant to be directly used like target profiles with `make`.
+Core profiles do not have a `.conf` suffix because they're not meant to be directly used like target profiles with the `builder.py` script.

 Base core profiles define all build vars with default values -- those left empty or null are usually set in version, arch, or target profile configs.